soumik12345/geekyrakshit-blog/_posts/2020-05-08-opengl-gamedev-log-2.md

 5. Add to `Header Search Paths` the path `/usr/local/include`.
 6. Now go to `Build Phases` and open up `Link Binary with Libraries`.
-7. Now we need to add the respective libraries.
+7. Now we need to add the respective libraries (`dylib` files).
 These are localed at `/usr/local/Cellar`.

     <figure class="image">
         <center>
             <img src="{{site.baseurl}}/images/opengl-logs/log_2_2.png">
         </center>
     </figure>

 8. In order to validate the installation, use the following code.
 The code explanation and breakdown  will be provided in a later post.
     ```c++
     #include <iostream>